portdebarcelona/OpenInfoAPI-Ports/docs/bestpractices.md

 ## Request body (from [OpenAPI specification](https://swagger.io/docs/specification/describing-request-body/))
-- With “create” and “update” operations (POST, PUT, PATCH) it is RECOMMENDED to use `equest bodies`.
+- With “create” and “update” operations (POST, PUT, PATCH) it is RECOMMENDED to use `request bodies`.
 For example, when creating a resource using POST or PUT, the request body usually contains the representation of the resource to be created.
+- It is RECOMMENDED to use JSON for POST, PUT and PATCH request bodies
 - When updating a record on a database, the parameters will be used to identify the record whereas the message body will provide its new content.

 ## Responses